nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 They had turned west, leaving Seventh Avenue, and were now entering progressively quieter neighborhoods.

 "But I've got to take it.
-I talked with his housekeeper, and she said I could probably go to night school 'n everything.
+I talked with his housekeeper, and she said I could probably go to night school  &rsquo;n everything.
 In a little while I could get a job in an office.”

 “And turn dickty.”